 Lay the floor.

-A herringbone laminate floor will add depth and interest to your home, and it’s easier and less expensive to install than a solid hardwood or engineered hardwood herringbone floor.
-It’s the ideal choice for homeowners who love sumptuous architectural details but who don’t have a huge budget to work with.
+A herringbone laminate floor will add depth and interest to your home.
+It’s easier and less expensive to install than a solid hardwood or engineered hardwood herringbone floor.
+Laminate is the ideal choice for homeowners who love sumptuous architectural details but who don’t have a huge budget to work with.
+You can also get waterproof laminate flooring, which is great for the kitchen or foyer.
 Laminate flooring makes it possible to create a beautiful and durable herringbone floor for a fraction of the cost of solid wood.